Principal bundles under reductive groups: Universal and minimal reductive groupoids

-Let $T:\sD \to \sD'$ be a faithful $k$\nd tensor functor between Tannakian $k$\nd tensor categories.
+Call an object of a $k$\nd tensor category \emph{trivial} if it is a direct sum of copies of $\I$.
+Let $T:\sD \to \sD'$ be a faithful $k$\nd tensor functor between Tannakian categories over $k$.
 Suppose that $\sD'$ is semisimple.
-Then $T$ is fully faithful if and only if it sends indecomposable objects of $\sD$ not isomorphic to $\I$ to indecomposable objects of $\sD'$ not isomorphic to $\I$.
-Indeed the ``only if'' is clear and the ``if'' follows because $T$ is fully faithful provided that it induces a bijection
+Then $T$ is fully faithful if and only if it preserves non-trivial indecomposables: the ``only if'' is clear, and for the ``if'' note that by \eqref{e:dualiso}, $T$ is fully faithful provided that it induces a bijection

 for $M$ indecomposable in $\sD$.